ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 GTFS defines stops as places where vehicles pick up or drop off riders.
 Vancouver's public 8919 stops are identified.

-The following maps show all the stops, and the ten buziest among them.
-Most of the buziest stops are in the downtown area.
+The following maps show all the stops, and the ten busiest among them.
+Most of the busiest stops are in the downtown area.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit/plots/stops.png" alt="Histogram: longest route">